timghill/timghill.github.io/_pages/cv.md

 # Presentations

 ## Primary author
+**Hill, T.**\*, Flowers, G., Bingham, D., and Hoffman, M. (2024) Gaussian process emulation of subglacial drainage.
+Oral presentation at the International Symposium on Verification and Validation of Cryospheric Models 2024.

 **Hill, T.**\*, Flowers, G., Hoffman, M., Bingham D., and Weder M. (2023) Improved representation of laminar and turbulent sheet flow in subglacial drainage models.
 Oral presentation at the AGU Fall Meeting 2023.

 **Hill, T.**\*, Flowers, G., Hoffman, M., Bingham D., and Weder M. (2023) Laminar and turbulent subglacial water flow.
 Oral presentation at the Annual Meeting of the Northwest Glaciologists 2023.